Shopify/ruby-lsp/jekyll/test_framework_addons.markdown

 are associated with the right items.

 {: .note }
-If your test framework is based on Minitest or Test Unit, reusing their reporting structure, you may not need to register custom reporters and can simply rely on the ones automatically registered by the Ruby LSP.
+If your test framework is based on Minitest or Test Unit and leverages their reporting structure, you may not need to add custom reporters.
+Instead, you can simply rely on the ones automatically registered and provided by the Ruby LSP.

 See our reporters for [Minitest](https://github.com/Shopify/ruby-lsp/blob/main/lib/ruby_lsp/test_reporters/minitest_reporter.rb) and [Test Unit](https://github.com/Shopify/ruby-lsp/blob/main/lib/ruby_lsp/test_reporters/test_unit_reporter.rb) as examples.